klausman/armapadocs/content/mission_making/guide/index.md

 Remember to save the files when done editing!

 ## Placing AI opponents

+<span style="color: red;">*Note:* This section is out of date while we bring
+the extra functionality up to speed with code changes (and quality) with the main framework</span>

 Editor placed AI might appear to be the ‘default’ or ‘normal’ way of placing your AI opponents, but it is actually the worst thing you can do.
 Too many AI